Lithuania says Russian military activity stoking tension in Baltics

 Russia has stepped up its military support for Syrian President Bashar al-Assad.

-Olekas said Russian President Vladimir Putin’s backing for the establishment of an air base in neighboring Belarus was part of Moscow’s efforts to “demonstrate their power”.
+Olekas said Russian President Vladimir Putin’s backing for the establishment of an air base in neighbouring Belarus was part of Moscow’s efforts to “demonstrate their power”.

 “We cannot exclude that they are trying to test our national reaction and the NATO reaction in such cases,” he said.